How to Get Closure

 Getting Closure in a Relationship

-As you’re doing this, think about what this experience taught you.
+- Embrace Growth Opportunities: Next, think about what this experience taught you.
 Don’t beat yourself up for your regrets or mistakes, but reflect on what you learned and what you want to do differently next time.
 Turning pain and trauma into personal growth is an important part of healing.
-It helps you find meaning in your heartbreak and hope for your future.
+It helps you find meaning in your heartbreak and reignites your hope for your future.

 Support for Getting Closure

-Losing a relationship with someone you love is emotionally shattering, and sometimes you need a caring guide by your side to offer support and encouragement as you find closure and move forward.
-If you’d like to do this powerful work with one of the breakup recovery experts on our team, I invite you to schedule a free consultation.
+Losing a relationship with someone you love is emotionally shattering, and sometimes you need a caring guide by your side to offer support, encouragement and motivation.
+The breakup therapists on my team know how to help you find closure, heal, and emerge from this experience stronger than ever.
+If you’d like to do this powerful work with a Growing Self expert, I invite you to schedule a free consultation.

 xoxo, Dr. Lisa Marie Bobby